syncthing/docs/users/config.rst

 releasesURL
     The URL from which release information is loaded, for automatic upgrades.

+alwaysLocalNet
+    Network that should be considered as local given in CIDR notation.

 overwriteRemoteDeviceNamesOnConnect
     If set, device names will always be overwritten with the name given by